Zabrane/qlnd/doc/LightningTickerplants.md

 ## Conclusion

-The technology of Bitcoin and layer-two solutions like Lightning opens up the possibility for applications to interact directly with a decentralised peer-to-peer payments layer through the use of simple APIs, where value transfer reduces to the exchange of encoded text messages over TCP/IP.
+The technology of Bitcoin and layer-two solutions like Lightning opens up the possibility for applications to interact directly with a decentralised peer-to-peer payments layer through the use of simple APIs, where the value transfer reduces to the exchange of encoded text messages over TCP/IP.

 This ability to easily send and receive payments in a peer-to-peer fashion, especially micro-payments, has the potential to enable the construction of new innovative applications not hindered by third-party friction.
 The speed of value transfer should also lead to greater market efficiency and price discovery.

-The tickerplant example, showcased above, serves as a simple template for how market data, or sensor data, could be monetised in a new way using the technology, and how machine to machine payments could be facilitated in the future.
+The tickerplant example showcased above serves as a simple template for how market data, or sensor data, could be monetised in a new way using the technology, and how machine to machine payments could be facilitated in the future.
 With Kx playing a growing role in the technology of cryptocurrency exchanges and as a facilitating technology for IoT and the growing market of IoT data